Milan Metro Line 5 Extension, Italy

 The fleet consists of three-car train sets designed by the Giugiaro Design team for Ansaldo Breda.

 The train has seating capacity for 100 passengers and space for 200 standing passengers.
-The carriage has wall mounted seats and hence the floor is free of support legs, enabling easy cleaning.
+The carriage has wall-mounted seats, so the floor is free of support legs, enabling easy cleaning.
 Four large flex zones at the sides with folding seats are available for wheelchairs, prams and bicycles.

-Each car is equipped with two electronic display boards that will show information regarding the time, next station, train connections and other relevant messages.
+Each car is equipped with two electronic information display boards showing the time, next station, train connections and other relevant messages.
 A calling point and CCTV camera are equipped on each door.

 CCTVs assist the control staff to monitor few selected areas in the train.
 When a call is made from the call point, the system automatically switches to the camera and shows the person using the call phone.

-There will be six automatic sliding doors in each car.
-A flashing light and an audio signal precede the closing of the doors to warn passengers.
+Each car features six automatic sliding doors, and a flashing light and an audio signal precede the closing of the doors to warn passengers.